urbit/developers.urbit.org/content/guides/core/app-school-full-stack/8-desk.md

 cd /path/to/zod/journal
 ```

-Currently it has the same files as the `%webterm` desk, so we need to delete
+Currently it just contains some skeleton files, so we need to delete those:
-those:

 ```sh {% copy=true %}
 rm -rI /path/to/zod/journal/*